-In February 2023, Germany, the Netherlands, Norway, Sweden and Denmarksubmitted a joint REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) proposal restricting the use of PFAS.
-PFAS-Per- and Polyfluoroalkyl substances-are a complex group of more than 12,000 chemicals that have been linked to environmental contamination and negative health effects in humans e.g. fire fighting foams based on PFAS substances have been reported as the source for several severe cases with direct exposure to the environment.
-The majority of F-gases falls under the definition of PFAS as well as their potential breakdown product called TFA (Trifluoroacetic acid).
-Be aware that not all F-gases are PFAS-classified as they do not contain a CF3 part.
-Some of the PFAS-classified HFOs have very small TFA yields from breakdown, while others have 100 % TFA formation.
-The degree of TFA breakdown depends on the chemical composition of the refrigerant and is highly complex and involves various atmospheric parameters.
-Simple molecules like R32 will not form TFA while R1234yf is known to degrade 100 % to TFA.
-With consistent press coverage and debate around PFAS, applying a scientific and evidence-based approach is critical to evaluating the topic.
-The recent published report [Environmental Effects of Stratospheric Ozone Depletion, UV Radiation, and Interactions with Climate Change; UNEP 2022 Assessment Report of the Environmental Effects Assessment Panel], states that refrigerants caused TFA concentrations are of low concern.
-TFA is ongoing being evaluated for its biological influence.
+In February 2023, Germany, the Netherlands, Norway, Sweden and Denmark submitted a joint REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) proposal restricting the use of Per- and Polyfluoroalkyl substances -PFAS.
+PFAS are a complex group of more than 12,000 chemicals that have been linked to environmental contamination and negative health effects in humans.
+For example, firefighting foams based on PFAS substances have been reported as the source for several severe cases with direct exposure to the environment.
+In the EU, the majority of F-gases, as well as their potential atmospheric breakdown product called TFA (Trifluoroacetic acid), fall under the definition of PFAS.
+Some of the PFAS-classified HFOs have very small TFA yields, while others have 100 % TFA formation in their atmospheric breakdown.
+The TFA breakdown yield depends on the specific chemical composition of the refrigerant, is highly complex and involves various atmospheric parameters.
+However, there are exceptions, such as R32.
+The PFAS-classified F-gases all contain a CF3 part and all marketed F-gases below GWP 150 are considered PFAS.